 Our CommitmentThe principal means by which our mission is accomplished is through the synergy that occurs by bringing together public and private sector leaders, scholars, educators, coaches, consultants, and students from many disciplines and many nations.

-- Generate and disseminate interdisciplinary research and develop new knowledge and practices.
+- To generate and disseminate interdisciplinary research and develop new knowledge and practices about leadership; and

 A Brief History of the ILA